danielmec/Escape-Room/README.md

 # Escape Room Multiplayer Game

 ## Overview
 Escape Room Multiplayer Game is a real-time web application where players collaborate to solve puzzles and overcome challenges within a fixed time limit.
 In this game, users can create a lobby with customizable settings such as difficulty, number of players, location, and timer, or join an existing lobby by entering a unique room code.
-The application also features a real-time chat system to facilitate player communication during gameplay, all presented in an engaging 2D environment.
+The application also features a real-time chat system to facilitate player communication during gameplay, all presented in an engaging 3D environment.

-**Interactive Gameplay:** Solve puzzles and overcome challenges collaboratively in a 3D escape room.

 ## Technologies Used